3rd IMA Conference on Mathematics in Defence

 This conference brings together a wide variety of mathematical methods with defence and security applications.
 The conference programme will include keynote speakers, contributed presentations and poster sessions as well as refreshment breaks for informal discussions.
 It is intended for mathematicians, scientists and engineers from industry and academia, as well as government and military personnel who have an interest in how mathematics can be applied to defence problems.

-This will be the third Mathematics in Defence conference; the first two conferences, held in 2009 and 2011, each attracted over 100 delegates from a range of organisations including QinetiQ, Dstl, BAE Systems, Thales, Rolls Royce, the IMA, the MoD, academic establishments and international parties.
+This was the third Mathematics in Defence conference; the first two conferences, held in 2009 and 2011, each attracted over 100 delegates from a range of organisations including QinetiQ, Dstl, BAE Systems, Thales, Rolls Royce, the IMA, the MoD, academic establishments and international parties.

-The deadline for the call for papers has passed; successful authors will be invited to submit a paper or poster for inclusion in the conference proceedings by 31 August 2013.
-This is an open conference and all papers will be unclassified.
 The proceedings will be made available to delegates on CD and for download from the conference webpage.
-All interested parties will be welcome to register for this conference; registration will open in due course.
+All interested parties will be welcome to register for this conference.

 Professor Malcolm Macleod, Chief Scientist, C4ISR, QinetiQ